Here's What The Inside Of An Oscar Envelope Looks Like

-When the 86th Academy Awards air this Sunday, you’ll tune in to watch presenters tear open 24 little envelopes to deliver the night’s Oscar trophies.

-While we only get to see the outside of a golden envelope, presenters get to see much more than just a winner’s name.

-The envelope and inside nominee card were simply cream up until four years ago when the Academy hired Marc Friedland, CEO of Couture Communications, to liven up the stationery.
+The envelope and inside presenter card were simply cream up until three years ago when the Academy hired Marc Friedland, CEO of Couture Communications, to liven up the stationery.

-Since then, the winner’s names are housed inside a golden envelope.
-We spoke with Friedland to find out more about the creation of the envelopes.
+Since then, the award has had a home inside a golden envelope.

+And here are what this year's 24 award envelopes will look like from celebrity presenters' points-of-view:

 The old Oscar envelopes were a bland off-white as seen in this image from the 74th Academy Awards in 2002.

-Marc Friedland has been designing the Oscar stationery for the four years to give the envelopes a more glamorous look to match that of the stars.
+Marc Friedland has been designing the Oscar stationery for the past three years to give the envelopes a more glamorous look to match that of the stars.

 And, the card tucked inside doesn't just say the winner's name.
 It gives the presenter their entire script.